lodr74/edabit/c#/README.md

-This is a collection of the c# challenges.
+This is a collection of the expert level challenges.